-Being in familiar surroundings, where you may feel more relaxed and better able ot cope
+- Being in familiar surroundings, where you may feel more relaxed and better able to cope

 Just under half of all first time mums transfer from home birth to hospital during or after labour.
-However, only around one in ten women require a transfer who have given birth before.
+However, only around one in ten require a transfer if they have given birth before.

 If you are considering a home birth, your midwife will give you information about what would happen if you had to be transferred to hospital during labour and how long this might take.